How do I get http://mysite.com/ indexed in a search engine, not http://mysite.com/index.php, and nothing more?

 By implementing these steps, you are providing clear signals to search engines about your preferred URL, increasing the chance of successful indexing and display of the desired URL in search results.

-by harrison.goodwin , 4 months ago
+by harrison.goodwin , a year ago

 @june.crooks